saptarshibasu/aws-study/README.md

 * Lamda provides CloudWatch metrics for Invocations and Errors
 * Lambda@Edge function can intercept the request and response at the CloudFront edge locations and modify the request and responses.
 Possible use cases include URL rewriting, modifying requests based on the client user-agent etc.

+## AWS Config

+* AWS Config is a fully managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance
+* If configurations do not match the configured compliance rules, it can trigger notifications

+## AWS Systems Manager

+* Allows to take action on groups of AWS resources
+* Provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources

+## AWS Resource Access Manager

+* AWS Resource Access Manager (AWS RAM) enables you to share your resources with any AWS account or organization in AWS Organizations.
+Customers who operate multiple accounts can create resources centrally and use AWS RAM to share them with all of their accounts to reduce operational overhead.
+AWS RAM is available at no additional charge

+## AWS Secrets Manager

+* You can encrypt secrets at rest to reduce the likelihood of unauthorized users viewing sensitive information
+* To retrieve secrets, you simply replace secrets in plain text in your applications with code to pull in those secrets programmatically using the Secrets Manager APIs
+* Secrets Manager can rotate secrets by invoking a lambda function.
+The code of the lambda function is predefined for AWS services.
+For other types of services, the user need to write the code for the Lammbda function
+* Secrets are encrypted by provided KMS CMK or default account CMK
+* Secrets Manager is similar to AWS Systems Manager's Parameter Store except the following additional features in Secrets Manager
+  * Secret rotation
+  * Random secret generation
+* Secrets Manager is more expensive than AWS Systems Manager
+* Parameter Store is now integrated with Secrets Manager so that you can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters

+## AWS Organizations

+* AWS Organizations is an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.
+With AWS Organizations, you can create member accounts and invite existing accounts to join your organization.
+You can organize those accounts into groups and attach policy-based controls

+## AWS CloudHSM

+* AWS CloudHSM provides hardware security modules in the AWS Cloud.
+A hardware security module (HSM) is a computing device that processes cryptographic operations and provides secure storage for cryptographic keys
+* Use cases
+  * Offload the SSL/TLS Processing for Web Servers
+* Dedicated hardware - not shared with other AWS customers.
+It may be useful to meet certain compliance requirements

+## AWS KMS

+* There are typically three scenarios for how data is encrypted using AWS KMS.
+Firstly, you can use KMS APIs directly to encrypt and decrypt data using your master keys stored in KMS.
+Secondly, you can choose to have AWS services encrypt your data using your master keys stored in KMS.
+In this case data is encrypted using data keys that are protected by your master keys in KMS.
+Thirdly, you can use the AWS Encryption SDK that is integrated with AWS KMS to perform encryption within your own applications, whether they operate in AWS or not.
+* **Envelope Encryption** - While AWS KMS does support sending data less than 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
+When you encrypt data directly with AWS KMS it must be transferred over the network.
+Envelope encryption reduces the network load since only the request and delivery of the much smaller data key go over the network.
+The data key is used locally in your application or encrypting AWS service, avoiding the need to send the entire block of data to KMS and suffer network latency
+* **CMK Rotation** - The previous backing key is not deleted and stored perpetually for decryption of old data until the CMK logical entity itself is deleted.

+## AWS Firewall Manager

+* AWS Firewall Manager simplifies your AWS WAF administration and maintenance tasks across multiple accounts and resources.
+With AWS Firewall Manager, you set up your firewall rules just once.
+The service automatically applies your rules across your accounts and resources, even as you add new resources

+## AWS GuardDuty

+* Amazon GuardDuty is a continuous security monitoring service that analyzes and processes the following data sources: VPC Flow Logs, AWS CloudTrail event logs, and DNS logs.
+It uses threat intelligence feeds, such as lists of malicious IPs and domains, and machine learning to identify unexpected and potentially unauthorized and malicious activity within your AWS environment.
+This can include issues like escalations of privileges, uses of exposed credentials, or communication with malicious IPs, URLs, or domains.
+For example, GuardDuty can detect compromised EC2 instances serving malware or mining bitcoin.
+It also monitors AWS account access behavior for signs of compromise, such as unauthorized infrastructure deployments, like instances deployed in a region that has never been used, or unusual API calls, like a password policy change to reduce password strength

+## AWS SingleSignOn

+* AWS SSO is an AWS service that enables you to use your existing credentials from your Microsoft Active Directory to access your cloud-based applications, such as AWS accounts and business applications (Office 365, Salesforce, Box), by using single sign-on (SSO)
+*

 ## ECS